kdoraczynski/event-recruitment-app/README.md

 ```

 ## Additional information
-I decided not to use any state management library because I didn't really find an appropriate use case for it.
+I didn't really find an appropriate use case for state management library, so I decided to implement a simple created events counter.

 ### TODO

 #### Server
 - Move app to docker

-#### Client